Other routes to entry for Scottish students

 How a contextual offer might look

-For a Higher or Advanced Higher student a contextual offer might be when:
+For a Higher or Advanced Higher student, a contextual offer could mean that we offer you a place when:

 This can also apply to Scottish applicants with qualifications other than Highers.